Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 Everything has a heart by heart; we mean the main component or branch or thing on which the entire thing is dependent.
 So the core of the WordPress wp-admin directory is done with your website.

-It is the place where you can get a lot of damage, so let figure out ways you can secure this place on your website to secure your WordPress website.
+It is where you can get a lot of damage, so let's figure out ways you can secure this place on your website to secure your WordPress website.

 If, for some reason, the users of the site are allowed for some parts, you can unblock those parts of the website by just making some simple configuration.